givensuman/todoodle/angular/review.md

 In summary, I see it's value, and I'm sure it's powerful if you're used to it, I just think there's other frameworks doing things better.

 Also it wouldn't apply my stylesheet and I have no idea why.
+(Fixed)

 ## Documentation/Help - 6/10
 If Vue documentation is a well-built manual that tells you what you need to know, Angular documentation is a textbook from 30 years ago that is overwhelming and foreign.
 Documentation is exhaustive and there are plenty of examples, it's just there's a ton of it and I didn't find beginner-friendliness to be the forefront in the writing.